 In this Article

-Heat rashes are common in babies when you live in a country that is hot and humid.
-Though heat rashes can be bothersome, they are treatable, and you can easily get rid of them.
+Heat rashes are common in babies in hot and humid countries.
+Though heat rashes can be bothersome, they are treatable and you can easily get rid of them.
 Learn to detect heat rashes in babies and discover the causes, symptoms and treatment.

 Video: Heat Rash in Babies

 Heat rash is also called Miliaria Rubra, Miliaria Crystallina, summer rash or prickly heat.
 As the name suggests, heat rashes are little, red bumps that show up on your baby’s skin as a result of excessive body heat.

 Some of the places where heat rashes appear are the stomach, chest, neck, buttocks, and around the crotch.
 If you make your baby wear a hat, heat rashes can appear on the forehead and the scalp as well.
 Baby rash on the neck is also common.
 If you see a heat rash in your baby, it is important first relieve the itchiness associated with it.

 What Do Heat Rashes Look Like?